DKesserich/VR_FlyingMount/README.md

 - Releasing the handle will return the mount to level (no pitch, no roll).

 Current TODOs:
+- Haptics to signal when in the grab radius of the handle and for collision feedback.
 - Rolling based on lean.
 - Do ownership assignment properly when running while networked.